UnaryLab/langchain_yaml/README.md

 # langchain-wrapper

 This is a framework to ease the deployment of llms with langchain.
+The goal is to use yaml files for configurations.

 ## Installation
 1. ```conda create --name lcw python=3.11```